qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyside6-deploy.rst

 The final executable produced has a ``.exe`` suffix on Windows, ``.bin`` on Linux and ``.app`` on macOS.

+.. note:: Although using a virtual environment for Python is recommended for ``pyside6-deploy``, do
+    not add the virtual environment to the application directory you are trying to deploy.
+    ``pyside6-deploy`` will try to package this venv folder and will eventually fail.

+.. _how_pysidedeploy:

 How to use it?
 ==============